silviot/edx-platform-wiki/Split-mongo-architecture-and-rollout-options.md

 The focus of this document is which of several intermediate state options should we support.
 The reason for the intermediate hybrid state is to incrementally deploy functionality and to not require a big bang conversion of all existing course material and records.

+We have 2 possible approaches:

+1. make a purely split version of studio and lms and run on separate server(s) than the current one
+1. make the current one simultaneously support some things in split and some in old mongo

+Of these, the first is the easiest but runs the risk of another long-running code branch and the expense of nginx having to route requests based on course id (or lack thereof).

 Roadblocks to big bang conversion:

 1. To enable reusing content among courses and versioning content, the new representation has a richer and slightly incompatible addressing scheme ([Locators](https://github.com/edx/edx-platform/wiki/Locators-and-older-Locations)).
 This complicates